 Are You Ready To Take Your Game To The Next Level?

+This three week period serves several purposes.
 First, it gives us a chance to evaluate your athlete to see where they are physically, mentally and emotionally.
 We don’t like single day tryouts since any athlete could be having a really good day or a really bad day.
 We want to see them multiple times to give us a good sense of who they are individually, so we know how we can help them individually.

 Second, it gives you and your athlete a chance to try us out with minimal costs and no strings attached.
 Just as your athlete can be having a really good day or really bad day, their perspective could be altered by how they feel and thus their attitude towards athlete development and Red Zone Training.
 We want both you and your athlete to have a real understanding of what we do here and often that is best met by attending several sessions.

 Third, any good athlete development, strength or speed training program will have a prep phase.
 This allows the athlete to prepare to train effectively as well as minimizing risk of injury.
 Just as each workout has a warm-up, each training program should have a prep phase.
 Since the prep phase is usually general in nature, the low cost of the initial program makes it cost effective for you.

 What Can You Expect From The Training Sessions?